andresaltamiranom/ICPC-Handbook/Geometry/Line.md

 **Output:** A double value, the distance from point _p_ to the line segment _AB_.

-Calculates the distance from point _p_ to the line segment _AB_ and stores the intersection in _c_. //TODO
+Calculates the distance from point _p_ to the line segment _AB_ and stores the intersection in _c_.
+If we are given a line segment instead of a line, then the minimum distance from point _p_ to line segment _AB_ must also consider two special cases: the end points _a_ and _b_ of that line segment.
+We handle these cases by adding the conditions to check if _p_ is closer to _a_ (u < 0.0) or to _b_ (u > 1.0).
+If neither of these conditions is true, we run the algorithm as with a normal line.